This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 may end up with different data.
 In fact, even without a partition, eventually consistent systems may have different

-data on different nodes, at least for a short amount of time.
-If you use a data store that picks A, then you have to
+data on different nodes, at least for a short time.
+If you use a data store that picks A, you have to

 deal with an eventually consistent data model, which can be confusing for programmers and users (e.g., you just